Nerajno/begin-to-code/lessons/python/lesson-1/presentation.md

 the values of the placeholders (variables) and run the program again to get your new paragraph.
 ********************************************
-## Prompting the user
+## Asking Questions

 ```python
 answer = input('What is your name? ')
 ```
 ---
 In Python, you can ask the user of the program a question.
-Since you are still learning, you'll be the one running the program most of the time, therefore, you'll be the one answering the questions.
+Since you'll be the one running the program most of the time, you'll be the one answering the questions.

 This statement uses the `input` function to ask the user a question and get the user's response.